timescale/docs/timescaledb/how-to-guides/compression/decompress-chunks.md

 # Decompression
-If you need to backfill or update data in a compressed chunk, you should decompress the chunk first.
+If you need to backfill or update data in a compressed chunk, decompress the chunk first.
 Inserting data into a compressed chunk is more computationally expensive than inserting data into an uncompressed chunk, so decompressing the chunk is also a good idea if you need to backfill large amounts of data.